 Butter adds a little extra flavor to every meal or food item.
 It is enjoyed on top of breads, roasted veggies, pasta dishes etc. It is also used to add texture and volume to baked goods.
-While it is relished by everyone alike, it raises the question of whether it is suitable for diabetics.
+While it is relished by everyone alike, it raises the question of whether it is suitable for people with diabetes.

-Butter is also a type of saturated fat and therefore, you should keep a check on your daily intake, whether you are a diabetic or a non-diabetic person.
-Let us try to understand whether or not a diabetic person can enjoy butter.
+Butter is also a type of saturated fat and therefore, you should keep a check on your daily intake, whether you have diabetes or not.
+Let us try to understand whether or not a person with diabetes can enjoy butter.
 If yes, what is the recommended portion size?

 Diabetes And Butter – Is It Suitable?